USRobotics: History

 USR sold its first modem, the Courier, to corporate customers starting in 1979.
 In 1984, the breakup of AT&T greatly lowered the cost of the testing needed for connection to the telephone network, which led to lower prices and wider use of modems.
-They began offering the Courier to the public in 1984.
+It began offering the Courier to the public in 1984.

 In 1986, USR introduced their Courier HST, short for "High Speed Technology".
 Using trellis encoding, HST provided 9,600 bit/s speeds, leapfrogging the standards efforts and offering four times the performance for about twice the price of a 2400 bit/s model.
 In 1989 HST was expanded to 14.4 kbit/s, 16.8 kbit/s in 1992, and finally to 21 kbit/s and 24 kbit/s.

 USR was not the only company making modems with proprietary protocols; Telebit's TrailBlazer series of 1985 offered speeds up to 19.2 kbit/s, and Hayes also introduced the 9600 bit/s Express 96 (or "Ping-Pong") system.
 However, USR became the most successful of the three, due to a marketing scheme that offered large discounts to BBS sysops.
 It was a favourite in this market not only for its performance, but its superb stability, with sysops suggesting new sysops "Just get the Courier, you will NOT be disappointed, it is excellent."